Don’t Choose the Most Common Winning Lottery Numbers

 the pie graph shows that all numbers have the same probability.
 The most common winning lottery numbers don't exist.

-This theorem has been consistently happening in any random game, most notably in the lottery.
-Until now, I have not seen any proof that picking the most common winning lottery numbers will increase your chances of hitting the jackpot prize.3
+This theorem consistently occurs in any random game, most notably the lottery.
+Until now, I have not seen any proof that picking the most common winning lottery numbers will increase your chances of hitting the jackpot prize.

 Focus on Composition, Not on Individual Numbers